 So the funny thing is, I didn’t even really do this up very big.

 I didn’t drink all day, every day.
-I didn’t get even one DWI or DUI or get in any kind of major trouble at all.
+I didn’t get even one DUI or get in any kind of major trouble at all.
 I bathed my kids and made them meals and built things out of Legos.
 But I did it all while wanting to drink and then 5pm! drinking while I did it.
 Sneaky stolen glasses while my loves weren’t looking, but they knew because they always know…she’s not really with us.
 I was drinking myself to sleep or stumble and then feeling off and anxious and heavy behind the eyes all day, every day.

 I don’t like causing ripples, making a scene.
 I don’t want to be the one people are calling each other about with Big News, as they bob around in my waves, a bit shocked.

 So no, I didn’t do this up big and yet it is still very very big.
 It drives me and drives me.

 everything in me is tightening/I am fighting to stay open/stay open like a lake/I’ve no idea where to begin/to swallow up the way things are/everything in me is drawing in*

 It progressed, from two a night to three a night and then more and more, taking on its big life, towering over me.
 That happened partly because I even stuffed it away, this addiction.
 So as not to bother anyone, even myself or God, I hid it away.
 I kept putting it away, glass by glass, somewhere inside me until I couldn’t breathe, couldn’t connect, couldn’t pray.
 I tried so hard not to think about it, and lost so much sleep trying not to think about it.

 And now, I’m so tired of living for 5 o’clock so I can pour my first and never last glass of wine.
 That’s an empty thing to live for…

 I don’t know what’s making me so afraid/tiny cloud over my head/heavy and grey with a hint of dread/I don’t like to feel this way*